Creating Awesome Manuscripts with Styles in Microsoft Word

 The easiest thing is to have these set before you even start writing.
 If you’re really proactive, you can set styles (as many as you need, really, and I have three to five in general) and then create a template so that all you have to do when creativity strikes is to open a new file and start typing.

 Sidebar Two: You’ll maybe want to know what my usual Styles are.
 I have one Style each for Standard (ms text), Chapter Header, Scene Divider.
 I might also have Styles for Journal Entry/Letter, Texting, or Flashback.
-In each case you’ll format slightly differently, but you won’t have to finagle.
-You’ll just select your text and apply the Style, or apply the Style and start typing.
+In each case you’ll format slightly differently, then select your text and apply the Style, or apply the Style and start typing.
 Easy-peasy.

 Downloadable PDF